 - When are the games?
 For some, Saturday practices and Sunday games interfere with the weekend activities at the cottage or at the ski club.
 For others, weekend hockey means that hockey does not interfere with homework, music lessons, and other activities that occur during the week.
 A few house leagues in Toronto have their games played during the week to allow for weekend skiing.
 The activities of the Knights Hockey Association occur on the weekend and will likely permit ski lessons as far away as Barrie, but probably precludes skiing in Collingwood every weekend.

 If your child is keen to play hockey, his or her rate of improvement, and thus to some extent enjoyment of the game, will depend on his or her commitment to practice.
 Parents can provide additional skating lessons which will be very beneficial to the player; but there is no substitute for engaging in hockey drills at a practice with a team.
 Some leagues provide no practice time, just a time slot for games.
 Other hockey clubs provide a combined ‘skills session’ instead of individual team practices.
 Some hockey clubs provide shared ice practices, with two or more teams sharing the ice.
-The Knights Hockey Association currently provides shared ice for practices at the Tyke/Minor Novice and Novice levels, and full ice for practices at the Atom to the Minor Midget divisions.
-The Midget division does not have scheduled practices as attendance often declines due to high school and part-time job commitments.
+The Knights Hockey Association currently provides shared ice for practices at the U7-U9 levels, and full ice for practices at the U10 to the U16 divisions.
+The U17-U18 division does not have scheduled practices as attendance often declines due to high school and part-time job commitments.

 4. Select Program